gvwilson/sdxpy/src/ftp/index.md

 From top to bottom:
 {: .continue}

-1. We import some modules and defines two constants.
+1. We import some modules and define two constants.
     The first, `SERVER_ADDRESS`,
     consists of a host identifier and a port.
     (The string `"localhost"` means "the current machine".)